bahorn/threadsnake/README.md

 family of snakes.

 Bit experimental, and can break code.
-If you can fix some cases, do fill an issue / pr if you can fix it.
+If you can fix some cases, do file an issue / pr if you can fix it.

 ## Usage

 ```
-python3 threadsnake [options] file [filess....]
+python3 threadsnake [options] file [files....]
 ```

 There are the following output options: